I was born in Belfast, Northern Ireland, in 1969, the same year The Troubles started. As far as I know, the two events are unrelated.

 I have written for Chelsea Football Club, the National World War II Museum, and newspapers, magazines and websites, both domestically and internationally.

 Now in my fifties, I spent the pandemic lockdown working on another book.
-Hopefully it will come out in 2022.
+More details to come soon I hope.